of patients are not satisfied with weight loss solutions they’ve tried|footnote-311|

 After approximately 16 weeks of Elipse therapy, patients lose an average of 10 to 15kgs (1.57 to 2.36 stone).|footnote-90| |footnote-302| |footnote-296| |footnote-297| |footnote-295| |footnote-298| |footnote-299| |footnote-300| |footnote-301| |footnote-303|

 When coupled with a 16-week intensive lifestyle modification, Elipse leads to significant weight loss compared to lifestyle modification alone.

 However, a temporary balloon does not mean temporary weight loss.
 One study showed that 72% of average weight loss can be sustained after 12 months.|footnote-90|

-Patients receive medical and nutritional support for the duration of the programme, along with a smartphone app and a connected scale to track progress.
+Patients receive medical and nutritional support for the duration of the programme, along with an app connected to a body composition scale and health tracker to track their progress.

 Elipse is more than "just a balloon".
 It’s a fully supported weight-loss programme that is tailored to individual needs.
 It provides your patients with the nutritional support and exercise guidance they need to make life-changing habits to kick-start their weight-loss journey.|asterisk-307|

 A revolutionary material